Many churches meet with members to share information, cast vision or train volunteers.

 2. Stick to the Agenda

-Every organization has unresolved issues and members often take advantage of time together to bring them up for discussion.
+Every organization has unresolved issues and members often take advantage of the time together to bring them up for discussion.

 Spend time before the meeting anticipating possible issues that might arise and naturally work an update into the agenda.